 The second major highlight in his career was ""The Impossible"" set around the tsunami that battered the Indian Ocean region in 2004 and based on the true story of María Bellón: “Showing your film makes your head spin but at the same time you look forward to it.
 We made The Impossible so that it would provoke questions”.
 Filmed in English and starring Ewan McGregor and Naomi Watts, it notched up $8.6 million during its first weekend, allowing it to smash the record for the highest-grossing premiere in Spanish box office history.
 The Impossible was nominated for Academy and Golden Globe awards for Best Actress.
 It was also nominated for Goya Awards in 14 categories, including: Best Film, Best Director, Best Actress, Best Supporting Actor and Best New Actor (Tom Holland), of which it won five.

 Since then Juan Antonio Bayona has continued to establish himself on the international audiovisual scene.
-He directed the first two episodes of the acclaimed series Penny Dreadful, is finishing off a new film starring Liam Neeson, Felicity Jones and Sigourney Weaver and will direct the sequel to Jurassic World.
+He directed the first two episodes of the acclaimed series Penny Dreadful, is finishing off a new film starring Liam Neeson, Felicity Jones and Sigourney Weaver and has directed the sequel of Jurassic World.

 Executive Communication Coach

 Forbes Contributor, Tech Evangelist, Moderator & Keynote Speaker

 Directors Fellow at the MIT Media Lab and a creative technologist at the NASA Jet Propulsion Laboratory